Nebraska Payday Loans, Law, Stats and History

 All the laws concerning payday lending are contained in the Nebraska Stat.
 Ann. § 45-901, or the Delayed Deposit Services Licensing Act.
 Payday loans are officially called “delayed deposit services”.

-It is required that lenders wishing to operate in the state must be physically located there.
+It is required that payday loan lenders (delayed deposit services) wishing to operate in the state must be physically located there.
 All the lenders operating online are considered illegal.

 It is also required by the Nebraska law that lenders should have a license in order to provide their services.
 Moreover, to start a lending business, a $50,000 bond is needed and $25,000 more for each location that a lender is supposed to open.
 Nebraska license for payday lenders costs $500 and every additional branch – $125.
 All the lenders must renew their licenses every year.